Historical Background

 Website

-The development and major features of the project are presented in the GCP website, which is split into two tracks.
+The development and major features of the project are presented here on the GCP website, which is split into two tracks.
 One documents the rigorous scientific work we do to ensure the quality of the data and the analyses designed to identify and assess any anomalous structure that may appear in the data.
 The other branch presents a complementary, aesthetic approach to the project, fostering the subjective and interpretive perspectives that we believe are also valuable in efforts to study the subtle aspects of consciousness interacting with the physical world.
-In addition to the descriptions, the website is presents primary analyses and summaries, as well as access to the data.
+In addition to the descriptions, the website is the repository for our primary analyses and summaries, and it provides access to the data.

 Support